 How Much CPU and RAM Does Each Plan Have?

 Kinsta utilizes virtual machines in one of Google Cloud Platform’s multiple data centers.
-Each machine has up to 96 CPUs and hundreds of gigabytes of RAM.
-In available regions, we utilize their compute-optimized (C2) virtual machines.
-These offer the highest performance per core that GCP offers on Compute Engine and are optimized for compute-intensive workloads.
-Hardware resources (RAM/CPU) are allocated to each site container automatically by our virtual machines on an as-needed basis.
+In available regions, we utilize compute-optimized (C2) virtual machines, which offer the highest per core performance (3.8 GHz) on GCP and are optimized for CPU-intensive workloads like WordPress.

 Why Is Kinsta So Expensive?